Trusts in Action webinar

 Iona Jackson

-Managing director of Edurio
+Managing Director of Edurio

 Iona leads on turning Edurio’s national datasets into useful and impactful insights for trust and school leaders.
 Since joining Edurio in 2021, Iona has worked on national reports focused on topics such as equality, diversity and inclusion and staff retention.